Interpreters vs. translators skills

-Because, the person uttering these words is probably attempting to show his or her sincere admiration towards the fascinating decipherer of foreign tongues.
-But surely he or she isn’t aware of interpreters vs translators skills.
+Because the person uttering these words is probably attempting to show his or her sincere admiration towards the fascinating decipherer of foreign tongues.

-➳ However, the reaction of the professional translator or interpreter receiving said praise is likely to be one of dejection or irritation.
+➳ However, the reaction of the professional translator or interpreter receiving said praise is likely to be one of sadness or irritation.

-➳ This post aims to dispel any doubts pertaining to these two professional figures once and for all and give a detailed description of each role, thus dotting the I’s (for interpreters) and crossing the T’s (for translators).
+➳ This article aims to dispel any doubts about these two professional figures once and for all and give a detailed description of each role, thus dotting the I’s (for interpreters) and crossing the T’s (for translators).

-What is the key difference between a translator and an interpreter?
+What is the critical difference between a translator and an interpreter?

 - The role of a translator is to transfer a written text from a source language to a target language; the latter should be the translator’s native or native-like language.

 - On the other hand, the role of the interpreter is to transfer oral speech from a source language to a target language, and, potentially, back.

 - just as a great writer is not necessarily an active public speaker,